Building and Developing

 Sustainable Drainage on new developments in Wales

-How we manage surface water will change from January 2019
+How we manage surface water changed on January 2019

-The Welsh Government has introduced new legislation, Schedule 3 of the Flood and Water Management Act 2010, that will come into force on 7th January 2019.
+The Welsh Government has introduced new legislation, Schedule 3 of the Flood and Water Management Act 2010, came into force on 7th January 2019.

 The purpose of this legislation is to ensure that Sustainable Urban Drainage Systems(SuDS) are considered and used to manage surface water; ensuring resilient drainage systems for new developments in both urban and rural areas.

 This means that from this date onwards the following will apply:

 - All new developments of more than 1 house or where the construction area is 100m2 or more, will require sustainable drainage systems (SuDS) for managing surface water.

 - Drainage systems for all new developments must be designed and built in accordance with statutory SuDS standards.